jgranstrom/sass-extract/README.md

 }
 ```

-## What is sass-vars?
+## What is sass-extract?

-**sass-vars** is a tool that compiles sass files into a JSON object containing its variables and their computed values.
+**sass-extract** is a tool that compiles sass files into a JSON object containing its variables and their computed values.
 This can be very useful when you need to style something that cannot be styled by css, or when you need to know details about the styles in your javascript.

-It is built on top of [node-sass](https://github.com/sass/node-sass) which is using the performant [libsass](http://sass-lang.com/libsass) compiler. **sass-vars** is using native features in libsass in order to extract computed variables from your stylesheet that will be identical to the values in the generated css.
+It is built on top of [node-sass](https://github.com/sass/node-sass) which is using the performant [libsass](http://sass-lang.com/libsass) compiler. **sass-extract** is using native features in libsass in order to extract computed variables from your stylesheet that will be identical to the values in the generated css.
 This means you can expect to get the correct extracted value of a variable like `$myVariable: $multiplier * 200px / 10`, even if the `$multipler` variable is a variable defined in a separate imported sass file.

 The purpose of this library is to give you the option to keep all of your style information in style files as expected.
 Maybe you are rendering on a canvas and cannot use css for styling the content, then this library will help you out.

-There are other solutions to the same problem such as placing some of your style variables in a JSON file an including them into the sass, but with **sass-vars** you can skip that additional complexity of separate files and preprocessing and just get the variables directly from the sass itself.
+There are other solutions to the same problem such as placing some of your style variables in a JSON file an including them into the sass, but with **sass-extract** you can skip that additional complexity of separate files and preprocessing and just get the variables directly from the sass itself.

 ## Requirements
 - `node-sass >= 3.1.0`